michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-11-19-ISO-RSU-ESPP.md

 #### ESPP

-Same as ISO, you pay tax only when the stocks are sold.
+Same as ISO, you pay tax only when the stocks are sold for ESPP offered under a statutory plan.

--- Qualifying disposition realizes ordinary income up to the gain.
+- Qualifying Disposition: This occurs when the stock is sold at least two years after the grant date and more than one year after the stock was purchased.
+  The tax treatment for a qualifying disposition involves taxing part of the gain as ordinary income and potentially part as capital gain.

 > Example:
 >
-> - FMV at exercise = 100
+> - FMV (Fair Market Value) at grant = 100
 > - Sale price: 90
-> - Purchase price: 85
+> - Purchase price (with discount, as if purchased at grant time): 85

 Ordinary income is $90 - $85 = $5 (up to the gain), and the
 capital gain is $0.